openhab/openhab-addons/bundles/org.openhab.binding.ecovacs/README.md

 - `na` for North America
 - `as` for Asia

-Then devices are detected automatically.
+The devices are detected automatically.
 If you also want to enter those manually, the syntax is as follows:

 ```java
 Bridge ecovacs:ecovacsapi:ecovacsapi [ email="your.email@provider.com", password="yourpassword", continent="ww" ]